 Where to find business grants

-While there are numerous options for business grants, they all basically come from one of three sources, according to Priyanka Prakash, a lending and credit expert at Fundera.
+While there are numerous options for business grants, they all come from one of three sources, according to Priyanka Prakash, a lending and credit expert at Fundera.

 Grants can come from the federal or state level, or a local government.
 These grants have the narrowest eligibility and are usually only provided to businesses rooted in science, technology, agriculture, energy or other industries that will bring direct growth to the community.